-As of September 30, 2019, with respect to RPT-GCN2i product development, we own one pending U.S. provisional patent application, one pending U.S. non-provisional patent application, one pending PCT patent application and one pending Taiwan patent application, all directed to certain compounds in development, pharmaceutical compositions of the same and therapeutic methods of using the same.
+As of September 30, 2019, with respect to RPT-GCN2i product development, we own one pending U.S. provisional patent application, one pending PCT patent application and one pending Taiwan patent application, all directed to certain compounds in development, pharmaceutical compositions of the same and therapeutic methods of using the same.
 Any patents that may issue from these pending patent applications are scheduled to expire in 2039, excluding any additional term for patent term adjustment or extension, and assuming national phase entries are timely made based upon the pending PCT application and payment of all applicable maintenance or annuity fees.
-Our pending PCT patent application is not eligible to become an issued patent until, among other things, we file a national stage patent applications, we may lose our priority date with respect to our PCT patent application and any patent protection on the inventions disclosed in such PCT patent application.
-Our provisional patent application is not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of filing the related provisional patent application.
-If we do not timely file any nonprovisional patent application, we may lose our priority date with respect to our provisional patent application and any patent protection on the inventions disclosed in our provisional patent application.
+Our pending PCT patent application is not eligible to become an issued patent until, among other things, we file a national stage patent applications, we may lose our priority date with respect to our PCT patent application and any patent protection on the inventions disclosed in such PCT patent application within 12 months of filing the related provisional patent application.
+If we do not timely file any nonprovisional patent application within 12 months of filing the related provisional patent application.
+If we do not timely file any nonprovisional patent application within 12 months of filing the related provisional patent application.
+If we do not timely file any nonprovisional patent application within 12 months of filing the related provisional patent application.
+If we do not timely file any nonprovisional patent application within 12 months of filing the related provisional patent application.
+If we do not timely file any nonprovisional patent application, we may lose our priority date with respect to our provisional patent application.
+If we do not timely file any nonprovisional patent application within 12 months of filing the related provisional patent application and any patent protection on the inventions disclosed in our provisional patent application.